federicocarboni/saxe/CONTRIBUTING.md

 First, a word of thanks for taking the time to contribute.

-All contributions are encouraged and valued, use the following guide lines to make the process is as smooth as possible.
+All contributions are encouraged and valued, use the following guidelines to make the process is as smooth as possible.

 ## Reporting Bugs